CliMA/Oceananigans.jl/docs/src/grids.md

     - [`Periodic`](@ref), which means that the dimension circles back onto itself: information leaving the left side of the domain re-enters on the right.
     - [`Bounded`](@ref), which means that the two sides of the dimension are either impenetrable (solid walls), or "open", representing a specified external state.
     - [`Flat`](@ref), which means nothing can vary in that dimension, reducing the overall dimensionality of the grid.
-* The number of cells that divide each dimension.
-This determines the spatial resolution, or the sizes of the finite volume cells that divide the domain.
-The spatial resolution may be constant, as in the simple example above, or it can vary across each dimension.
+* Defining the number of cells that divide each dimension.
+The number of cells, with or without explicit specification of the cell interfaces, determines the spatial resolution of the grid.
 * The representation of floating point numbers, which can be single-precision (`Float32`) or double precision (`Float64`).

-Next let's dive into each of these options in more detail.
+Let's dive into each of these options in more detail.

 ### Specifying the machine architecture